Another Homeschool Case Study: High Schooler’s right-fit curriculum!

 Student Leadership: Trained and invested in his umbrella school’s culture, listened to John Maxwell and Steven Covey audio books.
 Logged hours.

-Phys Ed: Personal fitness.
+Physical Education: Personal fitness.
 Logged hours.

 He had fun, concentrating on what he loves.
 That made a happy homeschooler and a happy homeschool mom.